FENTANYL IS THE NEW PURDUE PHARMA

-Multiple posts here at A Critical Discourse have provided analysis with links to primary research and other sources of why that worsening effect was predictable.
+Multiple posts have provided analysis with links to primary research and other sources of why that worsening effect was predictable.
 And why the successful branding of opioid substitute treatment (OST) as a credible and effective “treatment” – primarily by research illiterate popularizing writers – was never supported by critical evaluation of the claims and evidence.
 Just as in the media and medical industry collaboration to fabricate the deceptions fueling the opioid crisis.

 The attempts at obfuscation, deception, and distraction continue and include the argument that goes something like this: over decades of increasing provision of substitute opioid treatment with methadone and buprenorphine as the effective, evidence-based medical “treatment” for problem opioid use, the associated continuing increase in overdose deaths, high-risk use, and other opioid-related morbidities is explained by the emergence and presence of illicit fentanyl in street economies of drug abuse, masking the known effectiveness of methadone and buprenorphine – the medical treatment gold standard – in reducing of high-risk opioid use and deaths.

-The argument is false, invalidated on multiple lines of evidence –
+The argument is false, invalidated by multiple lines of evidence –

 Fentanyl increased in presence in 2014 and rapidly after that: